zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 # III.
 Pipeline Steps

-The naming of each parameter's name in each tool used in this section are for your reference.
-Please check our bash files in this repository for details on how we ran the program using those variables.
+The naming of each parameter in each tool used in this section are for your reference.
+Please check our bash files in this repository for details on how we ran the program using those parameters.
+We designed the code try to be as clear as possible.

 ## 1. Preparation